-Have been granted permanent right of residence
+Have been granted the permanent right to reside

 -